Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Case "ComboBox" Set TBox = New myClass2 Set TBox.Fm = Fom Set TBox.Cbo = ctl TBox.Cbo.OnGotFocus = "[Event Procedure]" TBox.Cbo.OnLostFocus = "[Event Procedure]" Col.Add TBox Set TBox = Nothing End Select Next End Sub

-By looking at the above Code you will know what change we made in there.
-We declared the myClass2 Class in the global declaration area with the object name TBox.
-In the earlier version of this Class Module myClass1 had only the TextBox Class, but in the new Version myClass2 added the ListBox and ComboBox Classes also as its Properties.
+By looking at the above code, you can see the changes we made.
+In the global declaration area, we declared the myClass2 class with the object name TBox.
+In the earlier version myClass1 handled only the TextBox class, but in this new version myClass2 has been expanded to include the ListBox and ComboBox classes as additional properties.

 Case "TextBox"